Federal Action Plan

-In the Executive Order accompanying the National HIV/AIDS Strategy for the United States: Updated to 2020, the President directed Federal agencies and offices responsible for implementing the Strategy to develop an Action Plan that details the specific steps they will take to implement the priorities set forth by the Strategy.
+To implement the National HIV/AIDS Strategy for the United States: Updated to 2020, Federal agencies and offices developed a detailed Action Plan outlining the specific steps they will take to implement the priorities set forth by the Strategy.
 This Federal Action Plan (772 KB) was released on World AIDS Day, December 1, 2015.

 Progress toward achieving the Strategy goals will be reported by the Federal Government through an annual report at the end of each year, released by the White House Office of National AIDS Policy in conjunction with other White House offices and Federal agencies.

-On July 16, 2013, President Obama issued an Executive Order establishing the HIV Care Continuum Initiative as the next step in the implementation of the National HIV/AIDS Strategy.
+On July 16, 2013, the HIV Care Continuum Initiative was established as the next step in the implementation of the National HIV/AIDS Strategy.
 The Initiative directed Federal departments to accelerate efforts to increase HIV testing, care, and treatment to better address drop-offs along the HIV care continuum and increase the proportion of individuals in each stage along the continuum.

-In response to the President’s Executive Order, an HIV Care Continuum Federal Working Group was established to support the Initiative and coordinate Federal efforts.
-Co-Chaired by the Director of the Office of National AIDS Policy and the Secretary of Health and Human Services, the Working Group developed a series of recommendations and action steps, which were outlined in the White House report, Improving Outcomes: Accelerating Progress Along the HIV Care Continuum, released on World AIDS Day 2013.
+In response, an HIV Care Continuum Federal Working Group was established to support the Initiative and coordinate Federal efforts.
+The Working Group developed a series of recommendations and action steps, which were outlined in the report, Improving Outcomes: Accelerating Progress Along the HIV Care Continuum, released on World AIDS Day 2013.

 The objectives and recommendations of the HIV Care Continuum Initiative have been fully integrated into the Steps and Actions of the National HIV/AIDS Strategy: Updated to 2020.